JWTurn/caribou_fires_NWT/README.md

 ```

 The `data` folder contains `raw` data from the source, and the `derived`
-data that was prepared for the animations. `CanadaPoly` contains a
+data that were prepared for the animations. `CanadaPoly` contains a
 polygon of Canadian provinces and territories from [Statistics
 Canada](https://www12.statcan.gc.ca/census-recensement/2021/geo/sip-pis/boundary-limites/index2021-eng.cfm?year=21)
 to filter data to NWT. `cwfis` contains the NRCan fires
 [data](https://cwfis.cfs.nrcan.gc.ca/datamart).
 The `FireShapefiles`
-data was provided by GNWT.
+data were provided by GNWT.

 The `scripts` folder contains the R code necessary to prepare and
 animate the data in numerical order.
+There are two separate scripts that
+create the animations.
+One using the `basemaps` package for the base map
+and another using `ggmap` for the base map depending on needs for future
-The `anims` folder is where the
+use.
+The `basemaps` version is the one that created 2023 deliverables.
-animations will be saved.
+The `anims` folder is where the animations will be saved.